IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ______

 Now, it is just a matter of confirming that this is indeed the water body.
-This is important as we only have three attempts, and when conducting real OSINT, dispatching security personnel to the wrong location could be a massive waste of time for everyone involved.
+This is important as we only have three attempts, and when conducting real OSINT, dispatching security personnel to the wrong location will result in a massive waste of time for everyone involved.

 ![24edited](images/24edited.png)